Welcome back to another guide! It’s sure been a while, but we like to take our time when it comes to compiling detailed and useful guides for you.

 Pre-cleaning – first things first, in order to make the washing process easier on both you and your jacket, make sure to remove any debris or dirt stuck on the jacket.

 For any stains, the old method of putting some detergent on the stain beforehand usually works well.
-Columbia also recommends the use of stain removers if necessary, just make sure they do not contain any bleaching agents.
+Columbia also recommends using stain removers if necessary, just make sure they do not contain bleaching agents.

 Powder detergents – while liquid detergents are appealing as they seem very practical, they are designed to get through the fabric.
 Most waterproof jackets are also treated with DWR coating that causes water to bead up on the jacket.